Flight-Free-UK/flight_free_uk_website/source/posts/what-has-aviation-got-to-do-with-climate-change.html.markdown

 author: FlightFree UK
 read_time_minute: 3
 ---
-### We know that burning fossil fuels is causing the planet to warm, and scientists are agreed that we need to reduce our CO2 emissions if we are to avoid the worst impacts of climate breakdown.
+### We know that burning fossil fuels is causing the planet to warm, and scientists agree that we need to reduce our CO2 emissions if we are to avoid the worst impacts of climate breakdown.

 There are lots of things that we as individuals can do to reduce emissions, including changing the way we eat, clothe ourselves and heat our homes.